 How can a nonprofit organization scale while already feeling overwhelmed by the particularly challenging factors involved in operating within the nonprofit sector?
 Whether the focus of a foundation’s mission is on art, health, education, environment, social justice, etc., many nonprofits operate within tight budgetary constraints while striving to achieve lofty missions and solve complex problems of the world.
 Investment in technology can maximize success in achieving the nonprofit’s mission, while streamlining operations, effectively managing resources and increasing fundraising efforts in organizations of all sizes.
 From simple cloudbased management systems to complex customized platforms, tech solutions can benefit nonprofits in multiple ways.

-Prioritize Relationship Data
+Relationship Data and Nonprofits

 Nonprofits rely heavily on their relationships with donors, volunteers, event attendees, staff, vendors and clients to achieve their goals and mission.
 Donor lists, especially, are a prized commodity as donations are often the primary source of income.
 The management of data about all of these relationships can quickly bog down operations staff, especially if the organization is still using spreadsheets as the main tool.
 Investment in a customer relationship management system (CRM) to organize relationship data is an important investment for nonprofits of all sizes and can allow an organization to scale its fundraising and marketing efforts.
 Small organizations can benefit from a simple, out-of-the box or cloud-based CRM with nonprofit-centric platforms, many of which offer deep discounts.
 Mid-size organizations may find that partnering with expert consultants to customize and configure CRMs provide the best results.
 Large-scale and global nonprofits usually require complex, robust, custom systems to manage their comprehensive and complicated relationship data.
-No matter the size of the nonprofit, leveraging tech solutions to get a handle on relationship data can free up operational resources and is the first step towards streamlining fundraising and relationship management.
+No matter the size of the nonprofit, leveraging tech and reporting solutions to get a handle on relationship data can free up operational resources and is the first step towards streamlining fundraising and relationship management.

-Improve Fundraising Efforts
+Using Technology to Improve Fundraising Efforts

 Once the relationship data is properly managed, nonprofit staff can focus efforts on implementing effective fundraising strategies.
 Technology has enabled the expansion of fundraising efforts over the last several years, opening multiple fundraising channels and eliminating the need to focus solely on large, resource-heavy events or expensive direct mail campaigns.
 With the right tech tools in place, donors can contribute easily from their computer or mobile device at the time most convenient to them, through the channels that they most frequently engage with.
 Fundraising efforts can be launched through online forms and pages, texting campaigns, or social media promotions.
 On the backend, these tech solutions organize and handle data, eliminating the need for staff to spend hours entering data, crunching numbers and rifling through paperwork.
 For fundraising events, nonprofits can utilize tools to streamline event registration and checkout, and use mobile applications for auction bidding and payment processing.